dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 Then we update the callback function to do 2 things:

 1. Determine whether a found boundary is good by counting consecutive frames with results.
 Here we set 30 as the threshold.

-  > Alternatively, you can determine the quality of the boundary with its property `confidenceAsDocumentBoundary`.
+  > Alternatively, the quality of the boundary can be judged in a few other ways:
+  > * With its property `confidenceAsDocumentBoundary`.
+  > * With a result filter such as a `MultiFrameResultCrossFilter`.

 2. If a good boundray is found, carry on to invoke the function `editBoundary()`.
   > Note that in order to get both the boundary result and the original image, we have changed the callback function from `onDetectedQuadsReceived` to `onCapturedResultReceived`.